MeMeiki/arch-config/README.md

 # johnyland
-just my arch setup lol like and subscribe and bell
+just my arch setup using dcli-arch hope u like it very much remember to like and subscribe and bell